-Cost of Living in Lebanon
+Lebanon : Cost of Living by City

-How Much Does It Cost to Live In Lebanon?
+How Much Does It Cost to Live in Lebanon?

 It is somewhat expensive to live in Lebanon and in recent years, it got even more expensive.